ARAWANA HAYASHI

 As Social Presencing Theater expanded globally, Arawana was encouraged by colleagues and practitioners to write about its origins and underlying principles.
 With contributions and reflections gathered by early teachers and collaborators, the book documents the vision, lineage, and foundations of the work, recognizing that it emerged through many co-creators, and that her story is one among many.

-Japanese Court Dance – Bugaku
+Japanese Court Dance: Bugaku

+Bugaku, the Japanese Court Dance, unfolds through gagaku, the “elegant music” of the Imperial Court.
 Refined for centuries, this ancient form carries the quiet majesty of movement in harmony with sound, color, and space.

 Each dance is a meeting of heaven, earth, and human — a choreography of balance, dignity, and stillness.